American Football Association of Nigeria

-The American Football Association of Nigeria, also known as the Nigerian American Football Association (NAFA), is a private organization dedicated to promoting and developing American football across Nigeria.
+The American Football Association of Nigeria, also known as the Nigerian American Football Association (NAFA), is a private organization involved in the promotion and developing American football in Nigeria.

-Established in 2019, NAFA operates as an associated member of the International Federation of American Football (IFAF) representing Nigeria though they are not officially recognized as the governing body of American Football by the Nigerian government.
+Established in 2019, it is listed as an associated member of the International Federation of American Football (IFAF) representing Nigeria; however, it is not officially recognized by the Nigerian government as the national governing body for the sport.

 History

-NAFA was founded in November 2019 by Babajide Akeredolu, alongside co-founders Obatolu Oluwaseye from the United Kingdom and Dominik Mueller from Germany and Lawrence Ojaideh who currently serves as the Secretary general of the organization.
-The organization's primary mission is to utilize American football as a vehicle for personal and national development, emphasizing grassroots participation, educational scholarships, and community outreach initiatives.
+NAFA was founded in November 2019 by Babajide Akeredolu, along with co-founders Obatolu Oluwaseye, Dominik Mueller, and Lawrence Ojaideh, who serves as secretary general of the organization.
+The organization has stated that its activities include promoting participation in American football at the grassroots level, as well as initiatives related to education and community engagement.